-Dr Bassel Rahman – General Practitioner – Registration Cancelled – UPDATED
+Dr Bassel Rahman – General Practitioner – Confirmation of Cancelled Registration

-The full Court of Appeal decision is available here NSW Caselaw website
+The Court of Appeal decision is available on the NSW Caselaw website

 For further information, contact the Executive Officer of the Health Care Complaints Commission, on 9219 7444 or send an email to email@example.com.